awslabs/aws-proton-plugins-for-backstage/docs/usage.md

 ## Prerequisites

-These instructions assumes you already have a working Backstage application in which to install the plugins.
+These instructions assume you already have a working Backstage application in which to install the plugins.
 If this is not the case, please refer to the Backstage [Getting Started](https://backstage.io/docs/getting-started/) documentation.

-## AWS Authentication
+## AWS Credentials

-Currently the plugins inherit AWS IAM credentials from the context in which its run.
+The backend plugin relies on the [default behavior of the AWS SDK for Javascript](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html) to determine the AWS credentials to use for authenticating to AWS APIs.

+The backend plugin will search for credentials in the following order:

+1. Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)
+1. Shared credentials file (`~/.aws/credentials`)
+1. Credentials loaded from the Amazon ECS credentials provider (if running in ECS)
+1. Credentials loaded from the Amazon EC2 instance credentials provider (if running in EC2)

+We do not recommend hard-coding your AWS credentials in your Backstage application configuration.
+Hard-coding credentials poses a risk of exposing your access key ID and secret access key.

 ## Installation